-Tooltips provide additional information upon hover or focus.
-The information should be contextual, helpful, and nonessential while providing that extra ability to communicate and give clarity to a user.
+Tooltips display additional information upon hover or focus.
+The information included should be contextual, helpful, and nonessential while providing that extra ability to communicate and give clarity to a user.

 - Icon button tooltip